Steroid nasal sprays

 • Gently blow your nose with a tissue to clear the nostrils.

-• Tilt your head slightly forward and gently put the nozzle into one nostril.
+• Tilt your head forward and gently put the nozzle into 1 nostril aiming the tip toward the back of your head and away from the middle of the nose.

-• Close the other nostril with your other hand, and apply one or two sprays as prescribed.
+• Close the other nostril with your other hand.

 Like all medicines, nasal decongestants can cause unwanted side effects, although not everyone gets them.
 Because the medicine mainly works in your nostrils, it has very little effect anywhere else in your body.